 globe.
 Messages started flooding in – requests for firewood, offers of help,

-notes of thanks and even marriage proposals.
 Nobody was more surprised at the huge response than

 McDaniel himself, a single father of six.
 He had logged back onto Facebook only